-As with so many other words, the phrase “eternal life” has a drastic different meaning in Mormonism than it does in Christianity.
+As with so many other words, the phrase “eternal life” has a drastically different meaning in Mormonism than it does in Christianity.
 In the following, the differences are emphasized by the italicized words.

 Christianity: It’s life with God which is the present possession of believers (see John 5:24) given as a gift from God based on Jesus’ works.